This may be for you if

 Qualifications and professional training ›

-For some people, adding ILF neurofeedback in person can support stabilisation, especially with sleep, arousal regulation, and self-regulation.
+For some people, adding ILF neurofeedback in person can support stabilisation, particularly with sleep, arousal regulation, emotional reactivity, and overall self-regulation.

 At other times, psychotherapy on its own may be the better place to begin.
-The question is simply whether ILF neurofeedback is likely to help at this stage.
+The question is whether neurofeedback is likely to be helpful at this stage.

 We review neurofeedback at agreed points, adjusting according to sleep, arousal, and overall stability.